 Here I explain the format of the medical journal article, how it should look.
-Content, which is data, will be explained in a later post.
+Content, which is data, is explained elsewhere.

 The most important thing in writing manuscripts is following the process exactly.
 A medical journal article follows a rigid formula, which exists to tell the reader why, how, when, where the study was done, what happened when it was done, and what can be learned from what was found.